sidhant007/sidhant007.github.io/_posts/2025-02-02-1-Way-Hashing-Applications-in-DeFi.md

 </figure>
 <br>

 The **Bitcoin 66-bit puzzle** was a cryptographic challenge, where instead of a full 256-bit secret key generated randomly, the puzzle's secret key has only 66 bits of randomness.
 This drastically reduced the search space to $2^{66}$ - still massive, but feasible if you have the resources.
-After ~2 years of compute, a solver having brute-forced each of the candidate $2^66$secret keys, generating the corresponding public key and then checking if the SHA256(public key) = the wallet address uszed in the puzzle, eventually found the correct secret key.
+After ~2 years of compute, a solver having brute-forced each of the candidate $2^{66}$ secret keys, generating the corresponding public key and then checking if the SHA256(public key) = the wallet address used in the puzzle, eventually found the correct secret key.
 To claim the 6.6BTC (present value ~100k USD), they submitted a transaction with public key (NOT the secret key) and the corresponding signature (using the found secret key) (Recall the P2PKH setup we explained above).
 The transaction also had some fees attached for the miners to include it in the blockchain.

 Allegedly, someone had a live bot looking for the puzzle-solving unconfirmed transaction in the miner pool, which once they saw, they knew the public key, now they still had to figure out the secret key.
 But here comes the punchline, figuring out a low entropy[^5] secret key from the public key is actually much simpler using Pollard's rho algorithm which takes time O(sqrt(n)) where n is the size of the group, in this case $\sqrt{2^{66}} \sim 2^{33}$, which suddenly becomes crackable in minutes.
 This bot once having cracked this secret key, posted a similar transaction as the original solver but with a higher fee, so that it gets confirmed faster and effectively drained the 6.6BTC from the puzzle wallet to their own faster than the original solver could.